Yoriko Kawaguchi: Early life and career

+In 2000, she served as a Director-General of the Environment Agency, appointed by then-Japanese Prime Minister Yoshiro Mori.
+However, as she remains in office, on 6 January 2001, Japanese government announced that Environment Agency has changed into a Ministry of the Environment, with Director-General's position becoming the Minister of the Environment.
+This is a part of larger effort to strengthen environmental administration, which included expanding ministry's responsibilities, personnel, and focus on global environmental issues.
+During her brief tenure, she participated as a Japanese delegate at the Climate Summit held in Bonn, Germany, successfully lifting Japan's veto of Kyoto Protocol.

+Prior to her term as a Minister of the Environment, on February 1, 2002, she was served as a Japanese Minister of Foreign Affairs, appointed by then-Japanese Prime Minister Junichiro Koizumi, a position she held until her resignation on September 27, 2004 due to facilitate a reorganization of ministerial cabinet, and she was succeeded by Nobutaka Machimura.

-She was elected to the House of Councillors in 2005, serving two terms through 2013.
-During her years as a Diet member, she served as deputy chair of the General Assembly of Liberal Democratic Party members in the Upper House.
+She was elected to the House of Councillors in 2005, where she served as two terms until 2013.
+During her years as a National Diet member, she served as a deputy chair of the General Assembly of Liberal Democratic Party members in the Upper House.
 She also became the director and chair of the Environment Committee, director of the Budget Committee and director of the Commission on the Constitution.
-Kawaguchi served as chair of the LDP Okinawa Promotion Committee as well as co-chair of the International Commission on Nuclear Non-Proliferation and Disarmament and a board member of the World Economic Forum’s Young Global Leaders Foundation in 2008.
-Currently, she is a member of the Tokyo Foundation CSR Committee.
+Kawaguchi served as the chair of LDP Okinawa Promotion Committee, as well as a co-chair of International Commission on Nuclear Non-Proliferation and Disarmament and a board member of World Economic Forum's Young Global Leaders Foundation in 2008.
+Currently, she is a member of Tokyo Foundation CSR Committee.

+On 14 April 2011, just one month after the massive earthquake, tsumami, and nuclear disaster in Japan, Kawaguchi participated in a bipartisan study group, opposing the proposed cuts to official development assistance to fundraised for reconstruction budget following triple disaster crisis.
+Since that same year, she served as a director of Sasakawa Peace Foundation.

+After 2013 House of Councillors election, Kawaguchi has decided to announces her retirement from active politics.